SHARON-NN84/code-challenge-1/README.md

 Watch the magic happen. ✨

 👩🏽‍💻 Author
-Created with 💖, JavaScript, and a lot of Kenyan love by [Your Name Here] Coding daily life one script at a time.
+Created with 💖, JavaScript, and a lot of Kenyan love by [mumbi sharon njeri] Coding daily life one script at a time.

 📝 License